 To help make sure you’re not caught out now is the perfect time to put together a plan to help you cover any increased costs you could face.

 You may need to cut down somewhere else to be able to pick up the extra.
-Cutting down your other bills could help free up some extra money.
+Cutting down your other bills could help free up some additional money.
 See if you can switch to a cheaper energy deal for example, or maybe you can reshuffle your debts onto a 0% balance transfer card to avoid paying interest altogether.

 If you do find yourself struggling, talk to someone sooner rather than later.
 There's lots of help out there, and it's certainly nothing to be ashamed of.
 Take a look at this article for more information on dealing with debt.